-If you are planning to write a will in either England or Wales, it will need to be signed in the presence of two independent witnesses.
-If it isn’t, the will be deemed legally invalid, and it could face challenges when you pass away.
+Planning to write a will in either England or Wales?
+It will need the signatures and presence of two independent witnesses.
+If it isn’t, the will is legally invalid, and it could face challenges when you pass away.
 So having a witness to a will is essential.

 There are, however, various rules you will need to adhere to during the signing.
 To ensure you don’t invalidate a will, read on to learn who can be a witness when executing a will.